In this article, I’ll explain how to run a SQL query to help you execute your first one. Let’s jump right in!

 Another important aspect of the SQL language is PL-SQL (PL stands for Programing Language), which is a language for writing procedures or functions that you can later execute on the data in your database.
 These procedures use variables, conditional statements, control statements, and lots of other programming concepts.

 Consider the example below.
-This query obtains all products with a price range of 10.00 to 20.00 dollars, inclusive.
+This SQL query obtains all products with a price range of 10.00 to 20.00 dollars, inclusive.

 - Choose a database engine for your needs and install it.